|

 Hanukkah should

 not affect your choice for a wedding dress.
-In general, try to
+In general,

-it.
+you'll know it.

 Content